-Association members care deeply about the quality of the waters of Walloon Lake and the quality of life enjoyed around it.
+Walloon Lake Association and Conservancy (WLAC) members care deeply about the quality of the waters of Walloon Lake and the quality of life enjoyed around it.
 A sand-bottom, spring-fed lake that’s a gem of the up north landscape, Walloon extends into two counties and five townships.

-Some 900 residents occupy the shoreline, 78% of whom are members and supporters of the Walloon Lake Association.
+More than 900 residents occupy the shoreline, 78% of whom are members and supporters of the WLAC.
 This rate of participation is among the highest in lake associations in the state of Michigan, and attests to the dedication of our members to protect the beauty and quality of this lake.
 Please join us as we work to preserve, protect and defend this beautiful lake and the wonderful memories we have around it.

-The mission of the Walloon Lake Association is to preserve, protect and defend the quality, safety and natural beauty of Walloon Lake and it’s watershed.
+The mission of the Walloon Lake Association and Conservancy is to conserve, care for and enhance the connection of people to Walloon Lake and its watershed, now and forever.
 Your membership supports efforts to keep the lake clean and clear, combating invasive species, working with local government to protect the lake, and providing a way to connect with friends and neighbors.

 - Diligent monitoring of water quality in various point along the lake with expert guidance from Tip of the Mitt Watershed Council